-Translation: Louie Giglio’s Christian beliefs which come straight from the Bible do not “reflect this administration’s vision.”
+Translation: Louie Giglio’s Christian beliefs about homosexuality, which come straight from the Bible, do not “reflect this administration’s vision.”

 Let me say that again.
-Christian beliefs, which line up with what the Bible clearly says, are opposed by our President.
+Christian beliefs about homosexuality, which line up with what the Bible clearly says, are opposed by our President.

 Why is that important?